axelarnetwork/webdocs/docs/tutorials/axl-from-evm.md

-# Redeem AXL tokens from an EVM chain back to Axelar using the terminal
+# Redeem AXL tokens from an EVM chain to Axelar using the terminal

 !> The Axelar network is under active development.
 Use at your own risk with funds you're comfortable using.
 See [Terms of use](/terms-of-use).